snabbco/snabb/src/lib/ipsec/README.md

 — Method **encrypt:encapsulate_tunnel** *packet*, *next_header*

 Encapsulates *packet* and encrypts its payload.
 The ESP header’s *Next Header* field is set to *next_header*.
-Frees *packet* and returns a new packet.
+Takes ownership of *packet* and returns a new packet.

 — Method **decrypt:decapsulate_transport6** *packet*

 Decapsulates *packet* and decrypts its payload.
-On success, *packet* is freed and a new packet and the value of the ESP header’s *Next Header* field are returned.
+On success, takes ownership of *packet* and returns a new packet and the value of the ESP header’s *Next Header* field.
 Otherwise returns `nil`.

 #### Transport mode